AB9IL/Skywave-Linux-v4/README.md

 # Skywave-Linux-v4
 Scripts providing efficient, powerful, yet user friendly software defined radio operation in Skywave Linux v4.
+Many of the applications used by these scripts are sourced from git repositories.
+See the [AB9IL/SDR-Scripts](https://github.com/AB9IL/SDR-Scripts) repo for the installer-updaters.
+They work on most Linux with Bash and commonly installed utilities.

 #### aeromodes.sh:
 Requires acarsdec and vdlm2dec.
 Simultaneous and multichannel ACARS or VDL Mode 2 data capture.